Nanyi-Jiang/Nanyi-Jiang/README.md

 ### Hi there 👋

-🎓 I'm currently a Senior majoring in Computer Science at Purdue University West Lafayette.
+🎓 Senior majoring in Computer Science @ Purdue University West Lafayette.
+💼 Incoming Software Dev Engineer @ AWS Audit Manager
+🐱 TBD

 <!--
 **Nanyi-Jiang/Nanyi-Jiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.